Meats and Sausages

 Blood Sausages

 Blood sausages are made from pork blood and rice.
 Chicken blood is commonly available in local markets.
-Blood is very perishable so a stuffed sausage is cooked in water without delay and then can be kept a few days in refrigerator.
-A stuffed sausage can of course be baked or served with rice as long as it is fully cooked.
+Blood is very perishable, so a stuffed sausage is cooked in water without delay and then can be kept for a few days in the refrigerator.
+A stuffed sausage can, of course, be baked or fried, and served with rice as long as it is fully cooked.
 Aromatic spices like cinnamon or Chinese 5 Spice Mix go well with blood sausages.

 Head Cheeses